-So the first and easiest principle of financial planning is to SPEND less than you MAKE.
-Notice.
-This is so obvious, that maybe it gets obscured with all of the odd plans and peccadilloes that we put together in our financial lives.
-Let’s look at this as the real equation:
+So the first and most straightforward concept of financial planning is to SPEND less than you MAKE.
+This is so obvious that maybe it gets obscured with the odd plans and peccadilloes we put together in our financial lives.
+Let’s look at this as the fundamental equation:

 Incoming cash - Outgoing cash = SAVINGS (or Losses if negative)

 You are probably thinking, I know that one!
 Really?
-Do you know how much money comes IN to your household?
+Do you know how much money comes into your household?
 It’s not too hard to figure out.
-If you keep your pay stubs, but the rub is how do you figure out how much is going OUT of your household?
+If you keep your pay stubs, but the rub is, how do you figure out how much is going OUT of your household?
 Can you figure out where you are spending most of your money?
 Can you guess?
-My bet is you might be able to guess about, but I have also found that you might be wrong.
+I bet you might be able to guess about it, but I have also found that you might be wrong.

-I am part of the “Quicken Cult” in that I track most of my expenditures and income in Quicken.
-Given that I use direct withdrawal to pay for most things, I actually have a pretty good view on where my family spends their money.
-I’ll write another article on controlling spending, right now I am more worried about just bookkeeping.
+I am part of the “Quicken Cult” because I track most of my expenditures and income on Quicken.
+Given that I use direct withdrawal to pay for most things, I have a pretty good view of where my family spends their money.
+I’ll write another article on controlling spending; I am more worried about just bookkeeping.

 Let’s do a simple calculation here: